Black Jack Tarr: Fictional character biography

-Back at MI6

-Sometime later, he rejoins MI6 as an agent and close confidant of Sir Clive Reston.
-Together, they lead MI6 in attempting to prevent an other-dimensional Martian invasion of Britain while trying to keep the situation hidden from rival organization MI-13 - both Tarr and Reston believe that the organization, lacking history, would simply collapse and fail like previous "weird happenings organizations".
-However, keeping MI-13 in the dark led to the Martian invasion and Tarr & Reston have to help Pete Wisdom to stop it.

 Marvel NOW!

 Tarr has been promoted to the director of MI-6.
-After Leiko is murdered in London's Chinatown while on an undercover mission to infiltrate the triads, Tarr reunites with his old ally Shang-Chi, who has come to London to investigate his former lover's death.
+After Leiko Wu is murdered in London's Chinatown while on an undercover mission to infiltrate the triads, Tarr reunites with Shang-Chi, who has come to London to investigate Leiko's death.
 Although Tarr tells Shang of Leiko's darker change in demeanor, he lets him continue with his investigation.
 It is later revealed that Tarr and MI-6 are discretely monitoring Shang-Chi's activities.
 Tarr tips off Lin Sun to Shang-Chi's location when he and the Sons of the Tiger arrive in London to help their friend and the Daughters of the Dragon.
 After Midnight Sun's ritual with the Mao Shan Pai causes a citywide electrical interference, MI-6 tracks the energy source to White Dragon's estate outside London, where Tarr deduces Shang-Chi is.
 Tarr and his men storm the estate; the recently resurrected Leiko escapes while White Dragon's men are arrested.
-After explaining the situation to him, Shang-Chi takes up Tarr's offer for a drink.

 Shang-Chi and the Ten Rings

-After Shang-Chi assumes leadership of the Five Weapons Society and acquires the Ten Rings, Tarr dispatches Leiko and Reston to keep Shang-Chi preoccupied with a fake rescue mission while he and his men extract the Rings from their secure vault, as MI6 does not trust the Society with safeguarding the weapons.
+After Shang-Chi assumes leadership of the Five Weapons Society and acquires the Ten Rings, Tarr dispatches Leiko and Reston to keep Shang-Chi preoccupied with a fake rescue mission while he and his men retrieve the Rings.
 When MI6's and MI13's tampering causes the Ten Rings to summon an alien parasite called the Wyrm of Desolation, Shang-Chi reacquires the Rings to rescue them.
 Shang-Chi admonishes Tarr and his former friends for betraying him and leaves with the Ten Rings.

 Other versions

-Ultimate Marvel

-In the Ultimate Marvel setting, Jack Tarr appears in Ultimate Human #3, written by Warren Ellis, as the head of MI6's Special Section, a group of four covert agents reporting directly to the Director of Operations, Peter Wisdom.
-Tarr refuses to kill the Deputy Head of MI6 on Wisdom's orders, and convinces his superior that no one else will do it either.
-One of Tarr's men is James Larner, who in the Marvel Universe is similarly an MI6 agent associated with Shang-Chi.
+In the Ultimate Marvel universe, Jack Tarr is the head of MI6's Special Section, a group of covert agents working for Pete Wisdom.